Heading to T-Mobile Park, home of the Seattle Mariners, and looking for vegan options for the 2025 baseball season? You are in the right place!

-In addition to listing all the vegan options inside the ballpark we also looked up T-Mobile Park’s policy for bringing food in if you’re thinking about going that route.
+In addition to listing all the vegan options inside the ballpark we looked up T-Mobile Park’s policy for bringing food in if you’re thinking about going that route.
+We also share their bag & drink policy.

 Finally, we researched around the stadium to find a couple of vegan locations in case you want to grab a bite before or after the game.